 - Blue Mountains (NSW): Many bushwalks in the Blue Mountains National Park offer awesome views of valleys, waterfalls, cliffs, and forest.
 All are easy to reach from Sydney.
-See "The Blue Mountains" in chapter 5. - Whitsunday Islands (QLD): Most people think of snorkeling and watersports when they come to these subtropical national-park islands clad in dense rainforest and bush, but every resort island we recommend has hiking trails.
+See "The Blue Mountains," in chapter 6. - Whitsunday Islands (QLD): Most people think of snorkeling and watersports when they come to these subtropical national-park islands clad in dense rainforest and bush, but every resort island we recommend has hiking trails.
 Some are flat, some hilly.
 Wallabies and butterflies are common sights.
 South Molle has the best network of trails and 360-degree island views from its peak.
-See "The Whitsunday Coast & Islands" in chapter 7. - Lamington National Park (QLD): Few other national parks in Australia have such a well-marked network of trails (160km/99 miles in all) as this one, just 90 minutes from the Gold Coast.
-Revel in dense subtropical rainforest, marvel at mossy 2,000year-old Antarctic beech trees, delight in the prolific wallabies and birds, and soak up the cool mountain air.
-See "The Gold Coast Hinterland: Back to Nature" in chapter 7.
+See "The Whitsunday Coast & Islands," in chapter 8. - Lamington National Park (QLD): Few other national parks in Australia have such a well-marked network of trails (160km/99 miles in all) as this one, just 90 minutes from the Gold

-- Larapinta Trail (The Red Centre, NT): You can start from Alice Springs and walk the entire 250km (155-mile) semidesert trail, which winds through the stark crimson McDonnell Ranges.
-You don't have to walk the entire length-plenty of day-length and multiday sections are possible.
+- Coast.
+Revel in dense subtropical rainforest, marvel at mossy 2,000-year-old Antarctic beech trees, delight in the prolific wallabies and birds, and soak up the cool mountain air.
+See "The Gold Coast Hinterland: Back to Nature," in chapter 8. - Larapinta Trail (NT): You can start from Alice Springs in the Red Centre and walk the entire 250km (155-mile) semidesert trail, which winds through the stark crimson McDonnell Ranges.
+You don't have to walk the entire length-plenty of daylength and multiday sections are possible.
 This one's for the cooler months only (Apr-Oct).
-See "Alice Springs" in chapter 8. - Kakadu National Park (NT): Whether a wetlands stroll or an overnight hike in virgin bushland, you can find it in this World Heritage-listed park.
-You'll see red cliffs, cycads, waterfalls, lily-filled lagoons hiding man-eating crocodiles, what sometimes looks like Australia's entire bird population, and Aboriginal rock art.
-See "Kakadu National Park" in chapter 9.
+See "Alice Springs," in chapter 9. - Kakadu National Park (NT): Whether a wetlands stroll or an overnight hike in virgin bushland, you can find it in this World Heritage-listed park.
+You'll see red cliffs,

-- Cape-to-Cape (WA): Rugged sea cliffs, a china-blue sea, eucalyptus forest, white beaches, and coastal heath are what you will find as you hike between Cape Naturaliste and Cape Leeuwin, in the southwest corner of Western Australia.
+- cycads, waterfalls, lily-filled lagoons hiding man-eating crocodiles, what sometimes looks like Australia's entire bird population, and Aboriginal rock art.
+See "Kakadu National Park," in chapter 10. - Cape-to-Cape (WA): Rugged sea cliffs, a china-blue sea, eucalyptus forest, white beaches, and coastal heath are what you will find as you hike between Cape Naturaliste and Cape Leeuwin, in the southwest corner of Western Australia.
 In season, you'll see whales and wildflowers.
-See "Margaret River & the Southwest: Wine Tasting in the Forests" in chapter 10. - Freycinet National Park (TAS): The trek to Wine Glass Bay passes pinkgranite outcrops, with views over an ocean sliced by a crescent of icy sand.
-It's prehistorically beautiful.
-See "Freycinet National Park" in chapter 15. - Cradle Mountain & Lake St. Clair National Park (TAS): The 80km (50-mile) Overland Track is the best hike in Australia.
-The trek, from Cradle Mountain to Lake St. Clair, takes 5 to 10 days, depending on your fitness level.
-Shorter walks, some lasting just half an hour, are also accessible.
-See "Cradle Mountain & Lake St. Clair National Park" in chapter 15. - The Great Ocean Walk (VIC): This is a newly opened 91km (56-mile) trail from Apollo Bay to Glenample Homestead (near the Twelve Apostles) on Victoria's Great Ocean Road.
-The trail is designed so walkers can "step on-step off" at a number of places, completing short walks of around 2 hours, or day or overnight hikes.
+See "Margaret River & the Southwest: Wine Tasting among the Forests," in chapter 11. - The Great Ocean Walk (VIC): This 91km (56-mile) trail from Apollo Bay to Glenample Homestead (near the Twelve Apostles) on Victoria's Great Ocean Road is designed so walkers can step on and step off at a number of places, completing short walks of around 2 hours, or day or overnight hikes.
 And the views are to die for.
-See "Great Ocean Walk" in chapter 13.
+See "Great Ocean Walk," in chapter 14.